 3.5 Data Privacy Addendum.
 The Parties agree on the terms of the Data Privacy Addendum set forth at https://www.pingidentity.com/en/legal/data-privacy-addendum.html (the "DPA") and such terms shall be incorporated by reference in to this Agreement.

 4. Fees & Payment; Audit

 4.1 Fees.
-Customer shall pay all fees specified in any Order Forms hereunder (the “Fees”).
+Customer shall pay all fees specified in any Order Forms hereunder (the "Fees").
 Except as otherwise provided, all fees are quoted and payable in United States dollars.
 Except as otherwise specified herein or in an Order Form, stated fees are based on the scope of the Product subscriptions purchased and not actual usage, payment obligations are non-cancelable, and fees paid are non-refundable.
-In the event that Customer is purchasing a subscription based on the number of individual Users, connections or another metric set forth in an Order Form, and Customer’s actual usage exceeds the applicable limit on such metric, overage charges shall apply and Customer shall remit such charges to Ping Identity.
+In the event that Customer is purchasing a subscription based on the number of individual Users, connections or another metric set forth in an Order Form, and Customer’s actual usage exceeds the applicable limit on such metric, overage charges shall apply based on the then-current per-unit rate on the applicable Order Form(s) and Customer shall remit such charges to Ping Identity.

 4.2 Invoicing & Payment Terms.
 All Fees will be invoiced in advance and in accordance with the relevant Order Form.
 Unless otherwise stated in an Order Form, charges are due net thirty (30) days from the date of the invoice.
 Customer is responsible for maintaining complete and accurate billing and contact information.